Dr. Scott E. Lee MD, MPH, FACS

 Dr. Lee is a Castle Connolly top doctor, awarded to <1% of all ophthalmologists, San Francisco Magazine's Top Doctors Award recipient for the best physicians in the bay area, IAO top ophthalmologist- leading physicians of the world, as well as numerous other clinical awards.
-He is adjunct assistant professor at the Stanford School of Medicine, where he won the Plager teaching award (Teacher/Professor of the year) for his teaching of the Stanford ophthalmology residents.
+He is adjunct assistant faculty at the Stanford School of Medicine, where he won the Plager teaching award (Teacher/Professor of the year) for his teaching of the Stanford ophthalmology residents.
 Dr. Lee is at the School of Public Health, UC Berkeley, where global public health and the epidemiology of eye disease.
-In 2020, he won the UC Berkeley campus wide Outstanding Faculty Mentor Award.
+He won the UC Berkeley campus wide Outstanding Faculty Mentor Award.
 In addition, he serves as an examiner and diplomat for the American Board of Ophthalmology.

 He is the founder and CEO of the non-profit iCare which is active in international medical missions work. iCare has taught surgeons and helped to develop sustainable surgical interventions in Bhutan, India, Haiti, Macedonia, China, Myanmar, Bolivia, Morocco, Cambodia, Swaziland, Kenya, and many other countries.